Assistant Dean and Chief Academic Officer, Chiropractic

 Assistant Professor, Clinical Sciences

-Christopher Arick, DC, MS, became the Assistant Dean of Chiropratic Medicine in 2017.
-He oversees various academic elements of the chiropractic medicine program, including curriculum development and evaluation along with interactive learning between the Florida and Illinois sites.
+Christopher Arick, DC, MS, became the assistant dean of the chiropractic medicine program in 2017.
+He oversees various academic elements of the program, including curriculum development and evaluation along with interactive learning between the Florida and Illinois sites.
 He maintains close relationships with other university programs as well as local, state and national organizations.
 In addition, he plays an integral role with the university's accreditation efforts.

 Previously, he had been on the faculty at the National University of Health Sciences - Florida site since 2012.
 He received his chiropractic degree from National University in 2005 and practiced for six years in Indiana before teaching.